eekcoopuw/jobmon/docsource/quickstart.rst

 workflow_status
     Meta-data table that defines the five states of a Workflow

-You will need to know your dag_id.
+You will need to know your workflow_id or dag_id.
 Hopefully your application logged it, otherwise it will be obvious by name as one of the recent entries in the task_dag table.

 For example, the following command shows the current status of all jobs in dag 191:
     SELECT status, count(*) FROM job WHERE dag_id=191 GROUP BY status